 • Examine and interpret contemporary research in creativity and innovation in both academic and professional settings

-• Participate in cutting-edge research with emerging creativity scholars virtually or on-campus to collaborate, share ideas and receive assistance with literature review, methodology, and grant writing
+• Participate in leading-edge research with emerging creativity scholars virtually or on-campus to collaborate, share ideas and receive assistance with literature review, methodology, and grant writing

 • Develop in-house expertise in your own workplace to foster creative environments and identify fellow creative problem-solvers